 Minnesota Department of Employee Relations: Total Absence and Risk Management Risk Unit

-One of the hallmarks of leading-edge organizations - be they public or private - has been the successful application of performance measurement to gain insight into, and make judgments about, the organization and the effectiveness and efficiency of its programs, processes, and people.
+One of the hallmarks of leading-edge organizations - be they public or private - has been the successful application of performance measurement to gain insight into, and make judgments about, the organization and the effectiveness and efficiency of its programs, processes and people.
 However, leading organizations do not stop at the gathering and analysis of performance data.
 Rather, these organizations use performance to drive improvements and successfully translate strategy into action.
-In other words, they use performance measurement for managing their organizations.
+In other words, they use performance measurement for management.
 Organizations that distinguish themselves usually:

-The role of the Human Resources Department in a measurement organization should be to indicate how much each employee contributes to the organization - such as revenue generated minus the cost of salary, benefits and training.
+The role human resources in a measurement organization should be to indicate how much each employee contributes to the organization, such as revenue generated minus the cost of salary, benefits and training.
 The HR department needs to look at the rest of the enterprise as its customer.
 It can achieve this by developing the human capital within the organization, which it can measure by setting up its own balanced scorecard strategy.
-People management is an important function of the HR Department and can play an important role in an organizations' financial performance as well as the service it offers its customers.
-People management includes managing recruitment & selection, turnover issues, employee benefits, and acting as an information resource in HR issues for the organization.
-The HR department can also respond proactively to the organizations needs by evaluating the strategies of the different departments as well as what their goals are and evaluating how the HR department can help the different departments meet their goals particularly as they relate to employee issues.
+People management is an important function of the HR Department and plays a critical role in an organizations' financial performance as well as the service it offers its customers through managing recruitment & selection, turnover issues, employee benefits and acting as an information resource in HR issues.
+The HR Department can also respond proactively to the organizations needs by evaluating the strategies of the different departments as well as what their goals are and evaluating how the HR Department can help the different areas meet those goals, particularly as they relate to employee issues.